Government College Umuahia: Academics

 GCU has drawn students from among the best performing from Nigeria and Southern Cameroons.
 It has classrooms and laboratories.
 Its students consistently achieve high scores in exam results at SSCE, O-Level and A-Level.
 All students complete core courses in the Arts and Sciences.

 Students participate in sports like cricket, hockey, handball and football There are two standard fields (the Upper and Lower fields), cricket pavilions, seven lawn tennis courts, basketball court; and Olympic-size track field.
 It has a nine-hole golf course; a botanical garden, and an aquarium.

 The English artist and archeologist, Kenneth C. Murray, pioneered modern art education in Nigeria when he left Balliol College, Oxford and arrived Nigeria in 1927 to teach art.
 He taught art at the Government College Umuahia from 1933 to 1939 and started the Art Gallery which had in its collection, the works of C.C.
 Ibeto, Uthman Ibrahim, and the early charcoal drawings of Ben Enwonwu.
 The gallery was looted and destroyed during the Nigerian-Biafra civil war (1967–70), when the school was closed to serve as the General Staff Headquarters of the secessionist Republic of Biafra.
 K.C.
 Murray himself had left Umuahia in 1939 to become Director/Surveyor of Nigerian Antiquities, and the editor of the Nigeria Magazine from work he did at Umuahia.

 The Government College Umuahia also had an Officer Cadet Corps that offered instruction camps in field drills, and adventure training.
-It produced professionally trained military officers before the Nigerian civil war including General George Kurubo, first Southern Nigerian to be trained at Sandhurst and first Nigerian Chief of the Nigerian Air Force; General Alex Madiebo, General Officer Commanding the defunct Biafran Army, General Patrick Anwunah, Tony Eze, Tim Onwuatuegwu, C.C.
-Emelifonwu, Ibanga Ekanem, August Okpe, Col. (Dr.)Bassey Inyang, etc.
+It produced professionally trained military officers before the Nigerian civil war including General George Kurubo, first Southern Nigerian to be trained at Sandhurst and first Nigerian Chief of the Nigerian Air Force; General Alex Madiebo, General Officer Commanding the defunct Biafran Army, General Patrick Anwunah, Tim Onwuatuegwu, C.C.
+Emelifonwu, Ibanga Ekanem, August Okpe, Col. (Dr.) Bassey Inyang, etc.

-Government College Umuahia also produces an unusual high number of literary elite who influenced African Literature more than any other educational institution.
+Government College Umuahia also produces an unusually high number of literary elite who influenced African Literature more than any other educational institution.